ironcore-dev/ironcore/docs/development/testing.md

 var _ = BeforeSuite(func() {
 	...
-	// Here the actual envtest setup is happening.
-Make sure that the
+	// Here is the actual envtest setup.
+Make sure that the path
-	// path to your generated CRDs is correct as we will inject them
+	// to your generated CRDs is correct, as it will be injected
 	// directly into the API server once the envtest environment comes up. testEnv = &envtest.Environment{
 		CRDDirectoryPaths:     []string{filepath.Join("..", "..", "..", "config", "crd", "bases")},
 		ErrorIfCRDPathMissing: true,
 	}
 	...
+	// Define scheme
-	// Now we need to define our scheme ... err = api.AddToScheme(scheme.Scheme)
+	err = api.AddToScheme(scheme.Scheme)
 	...
-	// ... and can create a corresponding Kubernetes client. k8sClient, err = client.New(cfg, client.Options{Scheme: scheme.Scheme})
+	// Create a corresponding Kubernetes client.
+	k8sClient, err = client.New(cfg, client.Options{Scheme: scheme.Scheme})
 	...
 	k8sManager, err := manager.NewManager(cfg, ctrl.Options{
 		Scheme:             scheme.Scheme,
-		// On MacOS it can happen, that the firewall will popup you
+		// On MacOS it might happen, that the firewall warnings will
-		// a waring if you open a port on your machine.
-This is
+		// popup if you open a port on your machine.
+It typically
-		// typically due to the metrics endpoint of the controller-manager.
+		// happens due to the metrics endpoint of the controller-manager.
-		// To be on the safe side you can disable it in the local setup
+		// To prevent it, disable it in the local setup
-		// and also set the Host parameter to localhost.
+		// and set the Host parameter to localhost.
 		Host:               "127.0.0.1",
 		MetricsBindAddress: "0",
 	})
     ...
 	// Register our reconciler with the manager.
-In case you want to test
+In case if you want to test
-	// multiple reconciler at once you have to register them one after
+	// multiple reconcilers at once you have to register them one by
-	// another in the same fashion as shown below. err = (&MyObjectReconciler{
+	// one in the same fashion as is shown below. err = (&MyObjectReconciler{
 		Client: k8sManager.GetClient(),
 		Scheme: k8sManager.GetScheme(),